 To date, there is no defined time period for how long it takes synthetic fibres to start to break down when dumped in landfills and experts say this could take as long as 50 years before this process starts but could take many more decades.
 When it does break down, the fibres will penetrate the earth where it was dumped with toxic petrochemicals and therefore the damage continues.

 Recycled polyester has boomed recently due to the innovations and exposure of the plastic waste dumped into our oceans.
 Repreve is one of the high-quality materials made out of recycled water bottles and some brands are starting to use Repreve in a few of their products.
 Many eco-conscious start-ups and smaller brands have established their entire production around recycled polyesters to help give them a unique environmental difference.

 The sustainable textile industry is developing at a fast pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
 There are several innovations used for transforming our waste into durable, performance activewear.
-One example of this is Cupro that is a regenerated cellulose fibre derived from cotton linter.
-Cotton linter is the short downy fibre used from the cotton seeds.
+One example of this is Cupro that is a regenerated cellulose fibre derived from cotton linter that is the short downy fibre used from the cotton seeds.
 These fibres are not used in cotton production and are usually thrown away, however now these fantastic fibres can be transformed into Cupro.

 Another great alternative is Tencel™, the sustainably sourced natural wood-based fibre.
 This durable and easy to care material is also soft, breathable, lightweight and gentle against the body.
 Tencel™ has amazing properties with a balance of softness and great supporting compression.
 Made from the natural cellulose found in eucalyptus wood pulp.
 The fibre is economical in its use of energy and natural resources and is fully biodegradable.